-80% of the General Fund revenue, or \$1,801M of the \$2,232M recommended total revenue, is from the Maintenance and Operation (M&O) property tax rate.
-Harris County Commissioners Court approves the M&O tax rate every fall.
-The maximum potential M&O rate is calculated by the Harris County Tax Assessor-Collector's Office, using the Harris County Appraisal District (HCAD) assessment data as of January 1.
+80% of the General Fund revenue, or \$1,807M of the \$2,232M recommended total revenue, is from the Maintenance and Operation (M&O) property tax rate.
+Harris County Commissioners Court approves the M&O tax rate every fall, to go into effect for the following January.
+The maximum potential M&O rate is calculated by the Harris County Tax Assessor-Collector's Office, using the Harris County Appraisal District (HCAD) data for the last year of assessments of real estate in Harris County.